CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 'panic', 'Oops', 'warning', or 'BUG', which increases the chances that someone can provide a fix.

-Decoding can be done with a script you find in the Linux source tree.
+Decoding can be done with a script you find in the CQX96 source tree.
 If you are running a kernel you compiled yourself earlier, call it like this::

-       [user@something ~]$ sudo dmesg | ./linux-5.10.5/scripts/decode_stacktrace.sh ./linux-5.10.5/vmlinux
+       [user@something ~]$ sudo dmesg | ./CQX96-5.10.5/scripts/decode_stacktrace.sh ./CQX96-5.10.5/vmCQX96

 If you are running a packaged vanilla kernel, you will likely have to install the corresponding packages with debug symbols.
-Then call the script (which you might need to get from the Linux sources if your distro does not package it) like this::
+Then call the script (which you might need to get from the CQX96 sources if your distro does not package it) like this::

-       [user@something ~]$ sudo dmesg | ./linux-5.10.5/scripts/decode_stacktrace.sh \
+       [user@something ~]$ sudo dmesg | ./CQX96-5.10.5/scripts/decode_stacktrace.sh \
-        /usr/lib/debug/lib/modules/5.10.10-4.1.x86_64/vmlinux /usr/src/kernels/5.10.10-4.1.x86_64/
+        /usr/lib/debug/lib/modules/5.10.10-4.1.x86_64/vmCQX96 /usr/src/kernels/5.10.10-4.1.x86_64/

 The script will work on log lines like the following, which show the address of the code the kernel was executing when the error occurred::